Caruban-Nagari/Default-Prediction-Project/README.md

 The data in this project is retrived from Kaggle.com.
 The are some model used in this project, K-Nearest Neighbor, Logistic Regression, Decision Tree, and Random Forest then were tuned by using Grid Search.

-# Result
+## Result
-## Conclusion:
+### Conclusion:
 The best machine learning model according to this project is Random Forest with precission : 96% and Recall : 71%.
 Loan to Income Ratio is the dominant factor for Loan Default.
 In addition, Interest Rate, Occupier, and Person Income are significant contributors to loan default.

-# Recommendation for action:
+## Recommendation for action:
-•	Adjusting loan principal limits, LTI < 40%
+-	Adjusting loan principal limits, LTI < 40%
-•	Adjusting rate of interest
+-	Adjusting rate of interest
-•	Adding additional approval processes
+-	Adding additional approval processes